zanamama/party-invite-tracker/README.md

 # Party Invite Tracker

-A beautiful, responsive app to track party guests and their RSVP status.
-Built with React, localStorage, and clean CSS.
+A beautiful, simple, and responsive app to track party guests and their RSVP status.
+Built with React, localStorage, and CSS.

 ![Screenshot](https://github.com/zanamama/party-invite-tracker/blob/main/screenshot.png?raw=true)